Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch3_DATA_PROCESSING.md

 which is ready to be sorted by year, month and day.

-Exercise 3-8.
+**Exercise 3-8**.
 How would you convert dates into a form in which you can do arithmetic like computing the number of days between two dates?

 ### 1.5.
 Program Cross-Reference Checking